 As for the where, you will probably not be surprised to learn that gathering in the kinds of numbers we have in the past will be impractical if not impossible, so we will not be going back to the Fairgrounds this year.
 Hopefully that is a tradition we can revive for Christmas 2021.

-We will be offering Masses on Christmas Day here at church that you can attend in person but, we have made the further decision that Christmas Eve Mass will be online only.
+We will be offering Masses on Christmas Eve and on Christmas Day here at church that you can attend in person but we expect that almost all of our ‘attendees’ will be joining us online.

 This was a difficult decision, but we’re sure it’s the right one.
 We can probably safely assume that in December we will still be restricted in our seating capacity, currently at 33%.
 And we’re certain that would not even begin to accommodate the demand, potentially shutting out thousands of parishioners.
 And that would not feel right on Christmas Eve.